Michael A. Taylor Player Props: Twins vs. Mariners

 Michael A. Taylor At The Plate

-- Taylor has picked up a hit in 49.4% of his 79 games this year, with at least two hits in 12.7% of those games.
+- Taylor has picked up a hit in 40 of 80 games this season, with multiple hits 10 times.

-- Taylor has an RBI in 18 of 79 games this year, with multiple RBI in eight of them.
+- Taylor has driven in a run in 18 games this season (22.5%), including eight games with more than one RBI (10.0%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.